 The Dichotomy of Hades and Dionysus in Ancient Greece

-He also notes that the grieving goddess Demeter refused to drink wine, as she states that it would be against themis for her to drink wine, which is the gift of Dionysus, after Persephone’s abduction, because of this association; indicating that Hades may in fact have been a “cover name” for the underworld Dionysus.
+He also notes that the grieving goddess Demeter refused to drink wine, as she states that it would be unfit for her to drink wine, which is the gift of Dionysus, after Persephone’s abduction, because of this association.
+This indicates that Hades may in fact have been a “cover name” for the underworld Dionysus.

 Artistic representations of Hades or Hell very few and far between

 Hades was depicted so infrequently in artwork, as well as mythology, because the Greeks were so afraid of him.
 His artistic representations are generally found in Archaic pottery.

 He was later presented in the classical arts in the depictions of the Rape of Persephone.
 Within these illustrations, Hades was often young, yet he was also shown at various ages in other works.